ChainSafe/engineering-handbook/README.md

 # Contributing

 All contributions are welcomed!
-This is intended to be a living document and requires the contributions of many to be maintained.
+This is intended to be a living document and requires contributions of many to be maintained.

 Please use Github Issues to propose any large changes and to facilitate discussion and questions regarding content and structure.